-We have to stop using single use plastics if we don’t want the world to turn into a giant garbage mound and kill all marine life, we have to drastically cut down on our animal product consumption if we plan to feed the earths growing population, cut down on greenhouse gasses, and reduce pollution, and most importantly, we have to stop buying literal TONS of cheap shit that we don’t actually need every single day if we want to keep the planet (and each other) healthy.
-We have to start giving a fuck- end of story, and we have to start now.
+We have to stop using single use plastics if we don’t want the world to turn into a giant garbage pile, we have to drastically cut down on animal product consumption if we plan to feed the earths growing population, cut down on greenhouse gasses, and reduce pollution… and most importantly, we have to stop buying tons of cheap stuff we don’t actually need if we want to keep the planet healthy.
+We have to start giving a fuck – end of story, and we have to start now.
 There is no other option.

-We don’t have to commit to changing everything all at once, we don’t have to overwhelm ourselves, and we don’t have to feel ashamed about starting from square one.
-The idea of progress doesn’t have to paralyse us with fear, and we definitely don’t have to hate ourselves or others if we’re not growing as quickly as we feel we ought to be- or god forbid, if we’re not perfect.
+We don’t have to commit to changing everything at once, we don’t have to overwhelm ourselves, and we don’t have to feel ashamed about starting from square one.
+The idea of progress doesn’t have to paralyse us with fear, and we don’t have to hate ourselves or others for not progressing as quickly as we feel we ought to be… or god forbid… if we’re not perfect.

 perfection is a trap:

 Yes perfectionism, it creeps into every area of our lives.
 Western society idolises it, and social media makes it seem like everyone else is mastering perfectionism but us.
-We see perfection as a good thing- perfect people seem to have ultimate control over their lives, everything goes as planned for them, and everyone loves them for it.
+We see perfection as a good thing – perfect people have ultimate control over their lives, everything goes as planned, and they are loved and praised for it.

 But you know what?
-Perfectionism sucks.
-In fact, it’s total complete bull shit, and you should not strive for it- ever.
-Perfection not attainable, it’s not real, and striving for (or faking) perfection helps absolutely no one and hurts everyone.
+Perfection is not real, not attainable, not productive, and striving for (or faking) perfection helps no one.

 “Perfectionism is not the same thing as striving to be your best.
 Perfectionism is the belief that if we live perfect, look perfect, and act perfect, we can minimise or avoid the pain of blame, judgement, and shame.
 It’s a shield.
 It’s a twenty-ton shield that we lug around thinking it will protect us when, in fact, it’s the thing that’s really preventing us from flight.”

-Ahh, can we all just take a minute to soak in that message?
-Perfectionism is just another shield that we use to try and protect ourselves from vulnerability, not a useful tool for change…. wow.
+Ahh, can we all just take a minute to soak that in?
+Perfectionism is just a shield we use to try and protect ourselves from vulnerability, not a useful tool for change.

 In my experience, perfectionism is more about control rather than a desire for growth.
 We hold ourselves to an unattainable standard because we are terrified of the vulnerability that trying and failing brings.
-We strive to be perfect and impenetrable, thinking that if we are perfect enough, no one can judge us (no one can hurt us), and therefor we will be safe.
+We strive to be perfect and impenetrable, thinking that if we are perfect enough no one can judge us (hurt us), and therefor we will be safe.
 Unfortunately, life doesn’t work like this.
-No my friends, perfectionism is a trap.

 Again, let’s let Brené tell us why: